And they’re off!

 Always held on the Wednesday before Derby, the Great Steamboat Race pits the venerated Belle of Louisville against the Belle of Cincinnati, racing on the Ohio River.
 For Louisvillians, this day is the last day you will “work” until the Monday after Derby.
 Some people get tickets on the boats; others watch from the Riverfront.
 No matter the winner, it’s always fun.
 For tickets and more information, click here: discover.kdf.org.

 If there were a bucket list for all things Derby, this would certainly be on it.
-Thursday, May 5, is the annual Republic Bank Pegasus Parade, starting at 5 p.m. on Broadway.
+Thursday, May 5, the annual Republic Bank Pegasus Parade will be held on Broadway, starting at 5 p.m.
 This is a great event for the whole family, as well as a great way to see all the celebrities in town for the Derby.
-Fun Fact: this parade is the oldest event of the Kentucky Derby Festival.
+Fun fact: this parade is the oldest event of the Kentucky Derby Festival.
 This year’s Grand Marshal will be Jordan Smith, Season 9 winner of NBC’s The Voice.
 For more information, click here: discover.kdf.org.

-Fillies and Stallions is entering it’s 6th year and is no longer Louisville’s best kept Derby weekend secret.
-Louisville’s signature celebrity social event is held annually on Derby Eve and features a 40 foot red carpet complete with paparazzi.
+Fillies and Stallions is entering its 7th year and is no longer Louisville’s best-kept Derby weekend secret.
+Louisville’s signature celebrity social event is held annually on Derby Eve and features a 40-foot red carpet complete with paparazzi.
 Keeping the music going late into the night will be DJs Ryan Coxx, Benny, and Etrayn.
 For more information, inquiries and guest list consideration, click here: filliesandstallions.com

-Friday, May 6, is The Unbridled Eve Gala at the Galt House starting at 8 p.m.
-This gala is a fundraiser for Blessings in a Backpack, an organization that fights childhood hunger by providing needy elementary school students a backpack of food to take home on the weekends.
-A portion of proceeds from this year’s event will go to ten other charities.
+Friday, May 5, The Unbridled Eve Gala takes place at the Galt House starting at 7 p.m.
+This gala is a fundraiser for The Unbridled Charitable Foundation.
 Unbridled Eve is co-chaired by the York Sisters, Tonya York Dees and Tammy York Day.
-For tickets and more information, click here: www.unbridledeve.com
+For tickets and more information, click here: unbridledeve.com

 ** take a breath Louisville**